TO: Jacob Lurie, Institute for Advanced Studies, Princeton, NJ USA

 Dear Prof. Dr. Jacob Lurie:

 Aristotle didn’t observe a five-tetrahedral gap and laid the foundations to taint geometry with an error that was replicated by many for over 1800 years.
-Are scholars today missing the five-octahedral gap?
+Also, are scholars today missing the five-octahedral gap?
 I am not finding any specific references to it.
 Perhaps it goes by another name.
 It is the same 7.35610+ degree gap created by five tetrahedrons.
+Yes, that same unrecognized gap is created by five-octahedrons.

 The AMS recognized the Lagarias-Zong article (PDF) that appears to be the most recent scholarly analysis of the five-tetrahedral gap.
 Taken together, I believe those gaps are as significant as they are attractive!
 Here is my best image of the gaps to date!